BY DARK SLEUTH

 The death was ruled a homicide after the coroner determined that Stulka had died from gunshot wounds to the head.

 Stulka and his vehicle were found in a wooded area off of Bedford Township Highway 57.
 BCI Special Agent, Eric Lenhart described it as "an oil field road off of one of the major nature preserve roads".
-Because the location was both very rural and secluded, authorities believe that Stulka's killer(s) were familiar with the area.
+Because the location was both very rural and secluded, authorities believe that Stulka's killer(s) was familiar with the area.

 "...
 Mr. Stulka's wallet was on him when the Sheriff's Department found him and there was quite a substantial amount of money in the wallet at the time."